|Tuition & Fees 2014-2015|

 Fax: (573) 288-6308

-Tuition in full is due at the time of registration (prior to the beginning of class).
+Tuition is due in full at the time of registration (prior to the beginning of class).
 Students can make payments via cash, check, credit card (Visa, MasterCard, or Discover), and/or Tuition Management Systems (TMS).
 Payments may be made via the campus portal, MyCulver.com, mailed, or made in person in the Student Financial Services Office.
 At the time a student formally registers for classes, either by signing and submitting the appropriate registration forms to the Registrar’s Office, or by registering online, the student agrees to:

 - Assume financial responsibility for any charges and/or fees as posted to his/her student account.